 Each local authority in England is responsible for the implementation of the DfE’s national education policies in its state-funded schools.
 Independent schools and home-schooled children fall outside the remit of local authorities.
-State-funded education follows a series of stages: early-years for children aged 3-5; primary (year R (‘Reception’) to year 6) for ages 54-11; secondary (years 7-11) for ages 11-16; and post-16 (years 12-13) for ages 16-18 (also known as ‘sixth-form’) (Table Below).
-Each educational establishment will have a certain number of places available so each one will need to use analytical tools at their disposal in order to plan how many school places they need to create.
+State-funded education follows a series of stages: early-years for children aged 3-5; primary (year R (‘Reception’) to year 6) for ages 4-5 to 11; secondary (years 7-11) for ages 11-16; and post-16 (years 12-13) for ages 16-18 (also known as ‘sixth-form’) (Table Below).
+Each type of school will have a certain number of places available so each one will need to use analytical tools at their disposal in order to plan how many school places they need to create.

 Table: Education stages in England (primary, secondary, sixth-form)

 England’s state-funded school estate is currently undergoing a period of major reorganisation, which has implications for school place provision and the daily home-to-school-to-home travel patterns of pupils.
 In January 2018, there were 16,766 state-funded primary schools and 3,436 state-funded secondary schools in England (DfE, 2018a).
 The scale and complexity of the pupil place planning process vary considerably between local authorities: in the county of Lancashire, for example, there are 567 state-funded schools (attended by around 167,900 pupils), whilst in the county of Rutland, there are 21 state-funded schools (attended by about 5,580 pupils).